Export and import your data

 Step 2: Review and complete the import

 In this screen you see the detailed actions that will be carried out as a result of the import.
-Actions are displayed under two main categories, Domains and Communities that are displayed as follows:
+Actions are displayed under three main categories - Domains, Communities and System settings - that are displayed as follows:

-• The Domains group is displayed if you are importing a domain or a community that is linked to a domain.
+• The Domains group is displayed if you are importing a domain, a community linked to a domain, or a domain deletion.

-• The Communities group is displayed if you are importing a community.
+• The Communities group is displayed if you are importing a community or a community deletion.

 Next to each group you also see the count of its items which at the top level will always be 1.